lyan62/lyan62.github.io/_pages/cpp.md

 ---

 Took some time to review C++ on [SoloLearn](https://www.sololearn.com/Play/CPlusPlus/).
+The online tutorial is nice, concise, easy to understand and interactive.

 Packed the tutorials in notes including mainly definitions and simple examples, and added some comments.